South Metro Area Regional Transit: Current services

 SMART has five routes that serve only Wilsonville, going east-west and north-south.
-However, it is noteworthy that three other express routes (delineated with the suffix 'X') go well beyond the city limits (and the entities who pay for the service).
+However, it is noteworthy that five other express routes (delineated with the suffix 'X') go well beyond the city limits (and the entities who pay for the service).
 Route 1X goes south on I-5 all the way to Salem, where riders can transfer to Salem-Keizer Transit (Cherriots) and operations are shared with Cherriots; the 2X heads North to Tualatin where riders can connect to TriMet; and Route 3X goes southeast to the city of Canby, connecting with Canby Area Transit.
-Routes 4, 5, 6, and 7 only serve Wilsonville, but Route 5 connects with TriMet Route 96 at Commerce Circle, at the northern end of the city.
+Routes 4, 5, 6, and 7 only serve Wilsonville, with Route 5 connecting to TriMet Route 96 at Commerce Circle at the northern end of the city.
+Route 10X runs east from Wilsonville along I-205 to Clackamas Town Center, with stops in Stafford, Willamette, and Oregon City and connections to TriMet.
+Route 12X runs from Wilsonville south to Woodburn, where riders can connect to Cherriots, Canby Area Transit, and Woodburn Transit.

-As of June 21, 2018, a Shopper Shuttle was placed to help seniors & people with disabilities go shopping from Charbonneau and Villebois.
+As of June 21, 2018, a Shopper Shuttle began to help seniors & people with disabilities go shopping from Charbonneau and Villebois.
+This shuttle was merged with Route 7 in August 2026.

 All of SMART's routes serve the transit center SMART Central, with timed connections between routes.
 The system has a total of 36 vehicles in its fleet as of December 2023, including buses, vans, and a trolley-replica bus.

 With transfers, it is possible to use public transit to travel between Portland and Salem.
 Using SMART is cheaper than taking direct (and faster) Greyhound or Amtrak service.

 On September 23, 2019, as part of other service improvements, the 2X route, which previously ran all the way North on I-5 to the Barbur Transit Center in Portland, was cut back to only go as far as the Tualatin Park & Ride.
 However, the line was also made free.

 As of May 20, 2025 SMART has 4 electric buses.
 Three Proterra buses and an all electric trolley.
 SMART also is the first transit service in Oregon to operate their buses on the shoulder of I-5 for their 2x bus service to Tualatin.